joaolago1113/holiday-hackathon/PixelCanvas.md

 - Michael

 ## Project Description
 **Pixel Canvas** is a decentralized platform allowing users to create pixel art collaboratively on a 64x64 canvas.
 Here users can paint individual pixels or upload entire images while using **PaintTokens**, a currency based on the ERC20 standard, to buy and set colors of the pixels.
 Smart contracts on the **Lens network** manage all transactions and will ensure secure modification of the canvas.
 Integration with this blockchain makes the whole experience community-driven and allows everybody to be a part of the collective masterpiece.
+There's a finite supply of 10 million PaintTokens, which when all burned, the canvas will become immutable.

 ## Technical Overview